 - The students' models will not have pollution added to them.
-The students will Use whole cm to measure measure the increase in the river's water volume to determine how much runoff they prevented. - o For the test, each group will receive a cup of water (make sure the groups' cups have the same amount of water you used in the demo).
+The students will measure the increase in the river's water volume to determine how much runoff they prevented. - For the test, each group will receive a cup of water (make sure the groups' cups have the same amount of water you used in the demo).

-the height of the model lake.
+Use whole cm to measure the height of the model lake.
 Round up or down to the nearest whole cm as appropriate.